 Rome’s historic centre offers surprises around every corner so plan on getting a little lost to stumble upon some of the prettiest buildings and piazzas.
 Take a general route from the Spanish Steps to the Trevi Fountain, past the Pantheon to Piazza Navona and Campo de’ Fiori to tick off the most recognisable sites.
 However, also take the opportunity to wander off the beaten path to some of the quieter parts of town like the Jewish Ghetto and pop into some of the city’s free churches such as Santa Maria del Popolo and Santa Maria Sopra Minerva which are home to works by Michelangelo, Raphael and Caravaggio.
 Later on, splurge on dinner in one of Rome’s spectacular rooftop restaurants for a memorable meal overlooking the city.

 Rome is bursting with lesser known attractions and museums to suit any interest so use the last day to get away from the crowds.
 History lovers should head to the fabulous Capitoline Museums or the National Roman Museum for amazing sculptures and mosaics or catch a train to Ostia Antica to tour the spectacular ruins of the ancient port while fans of Bernini can soak up the artist’s most famous statues at the Galleria Borghese.
 Those looking for peace and quiet can take a stroll through some of the city’s lush, verdant public parks and plan a picnic or even travel a short way out of town to the Appian Way to visit the evocative Christian Catacombs which are immersed in Roman countryside.
-In the evening, go to one of the city’s up-and-coming neighbourhoods such as San Lorenzo, Pigneto or Testaccio for a great value authentic Roman dinner surrounded by locals.
+In the evening, head to one of the up-and-coming neighbourhoods such as San Lorenzo, Pigneto or Testaccio for a great value authentic Roman dinner surrounded by locals.